History & Culture

 Upon This Ground

 The Key to Richmond

-By October 1864 Grant had cut off the Weldon Railroad and was west of it tightening the noose around Petersburg.
+By October 1864 Grant had cut off the Weldon Railroad and continued west to further tighten the noose around Petersburg.
 The approach of winter brought a general halt to activities.
 Still there was the every day skirmishing, sniper fire, and mortar shelling.

-In early February 1865 Lee had only 60,000 soldiers to oppose Grant's force of 110,000 men.
-Grant extended his lines westward to Hatcher's Run and forced Lee to lengthen his own thinly stretched defenses.
+In early February 1865 Lee had only 45,000 soldiers to oppose Grant's force of 110,000 men.
+Grant extended his lines southwesterly to Hatcher's Run and forced Lee to lengthen his own thinly stretched defenses.

 By mid-March it was apparent to Lee that Grant's superior force would either get around the Confederate right flank or pierce the line somewhere along it's 37-mile length.
 Th Southern commanders hoped to break the Union stranglehold on Petersburg by a surprise attack on Grant.
 This resulted in the Confederate loss at Fort Stedman and would be Lee's last grand offensive of the war.

 Richard Eppes, owner of Appomattox Plantation, which is currently part of the Grant's HQ Unit of Petersburg National Battlefield, noted that it took 8,320 pounds of bacon each year to feed his 127 enslaved people in 1860.